SaiManojTata/EllipticCurveCryptography/README.md

 ## Content covered :

 ###  Chapter - 1 : Introduction
-#### Exercises
+* Exercises

 ### Chapter - 2 : The Basic Theory
- 2.1 Weierstrass equations
+* 2.1 Weierstrass equations
- 2.2 The Group Law
+* 2.2 The Group Law
- 2.3 Projective Space and the Point at Infinity
+* 2.3 Projective Space and the Point at Infinity
- 2.4 Proof of Associativity
+* 2.4 Proof of Associativity
- 2.5 Other Equations for Elliptic Curves
+* 2.5 Other Equations for Elliptic Curves
- 2.6 Other Coordinate Systems
+* 2.6 Other Coordinate Systems
- 2.7 The j-invariant
+* 2.7 The j-invariant
- 2.8 Elliptic Curves in Characteristic 2
+* 2.8 Elliptic Curves in Characteristic 2
- 2.9 Endomorphisms
+* 2.9 Endomorphisms
- 2.10 Singular Curves
+* 2.10 Singular Curves
- 2.11 Elliptic Curves mod n
+* 2.11 Elliptic Curves mod n

+### Chapter - 3 : Torsion Points
+* 3.1 Torsion Points
+* 3.2 Division Polynomials
+* 3.3 TheWeil Pairing
+* 3.4 The Tate-Lichtenbaum Pairing